GID0317/Unity-WindowsToastNotifier-Example/README.md

 # Unity-WindowsToastNotifier
 Unity-WindowsToastNotifier  Is a Windows Toast Notifier implementation for Unity non-UWP build.
 Implemented Windows PowerShell, this implementation is tested on the Mono Script backend build using Unity 6 and not tested on the IL2CPP build.
 This implementation is basic and for experimental purposes only to demonstrate that it is possible to use native Windows 11/10 system features from Unity.
-Since this is an open-source project, every contribution is welcomed!
+Since this is an open-source project, so every contribution is welcomed!

 ## Project Overview
 <div align="center">
   <img src="https://github.com/user-attachments/assets/3c2c7e70-c080-424d-89d4-8db2b49197cb" width="400"/>
   <img src="https://github.com/user-attachments/assets/5765764f-7b93-4cc5-a513-5b04bcc1ccb4" width="400"/>